wang5056/wang5056.github.io/_pages/cv.md

 ======
 * Aug 2017 - Aug 2018: Project Leader
   * Shanghai Jiao Tong University-Fraunhofer Smart Manufacturing Project Center
-  * 1.Developed a digital twin system for robot arms, mobile robots and FESTO assembly line with Hololens (the MR glass developed by Microsoft).
+  * Developed a digital twin system for robot arms, mobile robots and FESTO assembly line with Hololens (the MR glass developed by Microsoft).
 In this system, we collected data from above devices for driving the virtual 3D model in OSG and then displayed in Hololens (by using Unity).

-	2.Created the myoelectricity control system for UR robot that can control the robot arm by using the human-being's arm orientation and collected its data to the CPS system for digital twin.
+	* Created the myoelectricity control system for UR robot that can control the robot arm by using the human-being's arm orientation and collected its data to the CPS system for digital twin.
 Designed a flexible bionic robot hand and a myoelectric signal collector that can use the myoelectric signal to control the grasping function of the robot hand.

-	3.Developed a multi-robot assembly unit that two UR robot arms can collaborate to assemble parts: Responsible for the robot arm trajectory planning and designing the collector for CPS system.
+	* Developed a multi-robot assembly unit that two UR robot arms can collaborate to assemble parts: Responsible for the robot arm trajectory planning and designing the collector for CPS system.

-	4.Designed a modular product with 24 kinds of topologies according to project’s needs.
+	* Designed a modular product with 24 kinds of topologies according to project’s needs.

-	5.Participated in the design of the CPS system.
+	* Participated in the design of the CPS system.
 Renovating the FESTO automatic assembly line to assemble the new product I designed and established its connection with CPS systems.

 * May 2020 - Aug 2020: Independent Project
   * Shanghai Platform of Smart Manufacturing
-  * 1.Proposed an active and passive compliance control method with non-contact combination of coil and coaxial and developed an electromagnetic force control device with variable stiffness based on the principle of electromagnetic variable stiffness.
+  * Proposed an active and passive compliance control method with non-contact combination of coil and coaxial and developed an electromagnetic force control device with variable stiffness based on the principle of electromagnetic variable stiffness.

-	2.Applied the device on a robot arm for auto body surface defect grinding.
+	* Applied the device on a robot arm for auto body surface defect grinding.

 <!--